Custardcs/Vhoto_fe/README.md

+This has stopped due to me finding https://immich.app/

 # Vhoto Frontend / Mobile

 Vhoto Frontend / Mobile is a personal project designed to update and backup photos from your mobile phone to your own server.
 This project aims to provide a private, self-hosted alternative to relying on cloud services from Google, Apple, and others.